Artificial Intelligence has changed a lot over time. It used to be an idea but now it is one of the most important technologies we have.

 1. The Birth of Artificial Intelligence (1940s–1950s)

-The foundations of AI began with a simple question:
+The whole idea of Artificial Intelligence started with a question:

 “Can machines think?”